ATIX-AG/orcharhino-cloud-init/README.md

 This repository contains Terraform code for deploying an orcharhino Server in AWS.
-It will create a Virtual Private Cloud (VPC), Security Group, and an EC2 instance with user data from the previous step utilizing [Terraform public modules](https://github.com/terraform-aws-modules).
+It will create a Virtual Private Cloud (VPC), Security Group, and an EC2 instance with user data from the previous step utilizing [Terraform AWS modules](https://github.com/terraform-aws-modules).

 Prerequisites: